How Does the Series Work?

 |Category||Top 5 Scoring Problems For Each Category||Total Flash Bonus||10%||Score Break|

 If a competitor scores above 6683 they are in the Open category, between 6683 and 5544 they are in the Advanced category, and below 5544 they are in the Recreational category.

-At each event a climber will accumulate points for each route that is completed.
-The top five scores for each climber are tallied after the competition has ended.
+At each event a climber will accumulate points for each route that is completed, and those scores will be recorded on their scorecard.
 The climber with the highest accumulated score in his/her respective category wins.
 At the series level, points are accumulated based on a climber’s overall event score regardless of category.
 First place receives 100 points, second place 99 points, third place 98 points, all the way down to 1 point which repeats until all eligible climbers have received a point.
 These points are awarded for each gender.
 Easy enough, right?
 While it’s more advantageous for a climber to attend all the competitions, it is not required.
 If a climber attends more than five NC3 events, their top five point values will determine their final NC3 score (the max score is 500).

-There are 10 scoring spots in each category, the top spot receives 10 points and the last spot receives 1 point.
-The top two finishers from each school (within those 10 spots) score points.
-With only the top two climbers eligible to earn team points within each category, any other climbers from that school, in that category, will not earn team points and those points will be awarded to the next eligible team up to the 15th place.
-Just as with the Individual Points, now a only a team’s top five NC3 event scores will determine their final NC3 score.
+Team points are awarded within the three categories for both genders.
+First place in each category receives 10 points for their school, second receives 9, and so on.
+However, only the top two finishers from each school score points.
+When a school has a third (or more) climber in that category, they will not earn team points and those points will be awarded to the next eligible climber and team up to the 15th place.
+Just as with the Individual Points, only a team’s top five NC3 event scores will determine their final NC3 score.

 The series has established a basic format.
 It should be noted that each event is given the ability to add “House Rules” to their format.
 Visit each hosting school’s website